He Walked Through the Fields

 He Walked Through the Fields (הוא הלך בשדות) is a 1967 Israeli drama directed by Yosef Millo.
-It was based on a popular novel and play by Moshe Shamir and filmed on Kibbutz Galil Yam.
+It was based on a popular novel and play of the same name by Moshe Shamir and filmed on Kibbutz Galil Yam.

+In popular culture, Uri's character is perceived as embodying the mythical sabra.
+Nurith Gertz and other scholars argue that at the beginning of the film, Uri displays individualistic traits, but in its second half, he undergoes a "national redemption" and transforms into the quintessential Zionist sabra.
+Liat Steir-Livny contends that, in fact, the film deconstructs the cinematic portrayal of the mythical sabra.
+While Israeli culture embraced the external features of the cinematic character and the general plotlines, Uri's cinematic portrayal does not depict a successful blend of a farmer and a brave fighter.
+Instead, it reveals his breakdown—a confused man with childish traits, broken and lost, failing in every path he pursues.

 Plot

 In 1946, Uri (Assi Dayan) returns to his kibbutz after 2 years of studying.
 He begins to feel alienated after discovering that his mother is having an affair with an outsider and his father has joined the British army.
 He meets Mika (Iris Yotvat), a young Holocaust survivor from Poland who is finding it difficult to adjust to kibbutz life, and soon falls in love with her.
 With Israel on the verge of statehood, and despite Mika's objections, Uri joins the Palmach, the pre-state Jewish underground militia, leading his men on missions and maneuvers without being aware of Mika's pregnancy.
 Uri volunteers for a dangerous military operation and is killed while blowing up a bridge controlled by the British.
 His parents receive the tragic news, but are comforted by the grandchild that is to be born to them.